 The first motorised hearse (an Austin Six) was acquired in 1937, by which time David Crawford Robinson had become involved in running the business, becoming a member of The British Institute of Embalmers in 1951.

 The company has been a member of the N.A.F.D.
 (National Association of Funeral Directors) from early in the 20th century, this is the professional body which represents the majority of funeral service companies in the British Isles.

-The company’s senior associate, Alistair McMullan, holds the Diploma in Funeral Directing, having won N.A.F.D.’s “Scales Award”, after attaining the highest marks in the Diploma in March 2012.
+The company’s senior associate, Alistair McMullan, holds the Diploma in Funeral Directing, having won N.A.F.D.’s “Scales Award”, after attaining the highest marks in the UK in the Diploma in March 2012.
 To-day our modern fleet of vehicles, the renovated Funeral Home and related facilities, along with the dedication of the family and our associates, ensures the provision of a professional and compassionate service.

 Our earliest record of Samuel Robinson supplying a Coffin.